A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

-Another illustrative example for the embedded homology is shown in Figure \ref{fig:emb_hom_uniform_cycles}.
-Both hypergraphs have a cycle of edges, but for the hypergraph on the left it can be shown that $\betti{emb}{1} = 1$ whereas on the right $\betti{emb}{1} = 0$.
-This is because on the left the hypergraph cycle is made up of all edges of size 2 while on the right, one of the edges is of size 3.
-The preimage of $\Dgroup_0$ for the left hypergraph is all of $\Dgroup_1$ while on the right, it is just 0 since there is no cycle in the 1-dimensional edges.
-We can generalize this intuition by saying that embedded homology in dimension $p$ captures (among other things) uniform $p$-dimensional cycles even if not all (or even none!) of the sub-edges are present.
+Example \ref{ex:emb_intuition} boils down to the fact that the hypergraph cycle in $\H_1$ is made up of all edges of size 2 while in $\H_2$ one of the edges is of size 3.
+We can generalize this intuition by saying that embedded homology in dimension $p$ captures (among other things) uniform $p$-dimensional cycles of edges\footnote{That is, sets of hyperedges of size $p+1$ whose upper closure is a $p$-dimensional homological cycle.
+An example is the set of edges $abc, abd, acd, bcd$ that form a tetrahedron in the upper closure, even if none of the sub-edges are present in the hypergraph.} (as long as the enclosing $(p+2)$-edge is not present), even if not all (or even none!) of the sub-edges are present.
 This is in contrast to $\hom{\Delta}{\bullet}$ which would have $\betti{\Delta}{1}=1$ in both of these examples because the simplex $\{a, b\}$ would be present as a sub-edge of $\{a, b, e\}$ in the hypergraph on the right.

 Research in embedded homology is quite active.
 In particular, previous papers have explored computational aspects of embedded homology \cite{liu2024computing}, developed relative embedded homology \cite{ren2022embedded} and a persistence theory of hypergraph embedded homology \cite{liu2021HPC}, and explored applications in the context of biology \cite{liu2021HPC}, face-to-face interactions \cite{liu2021HPC}, and politics \cite{volic2024hypergraphs}.